broder/broder.github.io/about.md

 #### Website for [David Lloyd Leisure][dll]

-* Performed support tasks for a legacy system followed by full–stack development of [an international website designed to acquire new members][dll]
+* Performed support tasks for a legacy system followed by full–stack development of [an international website designed to acquire new members][dll].
-* Successfully launched to coincide with a large advertising campaign, despite deadlines being brought forward by several weeks
+* Successfully launched to coincide with a large advertising campaign, despite deadlines being brought forward by several weeks.
-* Designed a continuous deployment pipeline, reducing deployment time from 2 days to a few hours
+* Designed a continuous deployment pipeline, reducing deployment time from 2 days to a few hours.

 _Technologies:_
 Website: C#, .NET, Sitecore, MSSQL, MongoDB, SCSS, jQuery;